cloudfoundry/docs-dev-guide/installcf/cf.html.md

 If no qualifiers are specified on the command line, the following data is returned:

-* target -- The target Cloud Foundry instance.
+* target -- The target Cloud Foundry instance
-* organization -- The currently selected organization.
+* organization -- The currently selected organization
-* space -- The currently selected space.
+* space -- The currently selected space

 #### <a id='targets'></a> targets ####